yetu/frontend-library-starter/README.md

 You are safeguarded against silly mistakes by `jshint` and `fixmyjs`!

+You will not be able to commit the code with:

+1. Failing tests
+2. Bad javascript code style

 # Requirements for code

 1. All your modules should be AMD modules!
 (As you are writing code for browser)